stevendborrelli/stevendborrelli.github.com/_posts/2012-05-02-hadoop-osx-sshkey_setup.md

 ##Next Steps
 Now that ssh keys are set up, we can configure and run programs like Hadoop, Hbase and MPI.

 The next post will detail getting Hadoop up and running.
+[Click to continue with Hadoop Configuration](/2012/05/03/hadoop-initial-configuration/index.html).